sahi1l/librivox-reader/README.md

 ## Backstory
-I like listening to well-known stories when I fall asleep, and one of my favorite collections is the Sherlock Holmes stories as read by David Clarke on Librivox.
+I like listening to well-known stories when I fall asleep, and one of my favorite collections is the Sherlock Holmes stories as read by [David Clarke](https://librivox.org/reader/7408) on [Librivox](https://librivox.org).
 I used to listen to them on the Librivox app on iOS and then Android, but I ran into several problems:
-- I wanted a random story, which the app couldn't od.
+- I wanted it to play a random story, which the app couldn't do.
 - I would often leave it on all night, and wake up to a different story.
 However there are some Holmes stories I find disturbing for bedtime, like "The Five Orange Pips" or "The Speckled Band".